spotify/python-graphwalker/README.md

     and combine code to implement the different components of the design.
 Some combinations don't make sense.

+  - Instead of the SWITCH_MODEL keywords in the original, this version simply allows you to load multiple graphs and stitches them together where id:s and labels match.

+Generally, these simplifications makes the resulting graph much easier to reason about.

 ![The graph for the self-test of the Interactive planner.
 ](graphwalker/test/examples/selftest.png)